jplineb/Fever-Detector-COVID-Challenge/README.md

 ### The Brain

 Being able to run who machine learning models and process incoming images can be a resource intensive task.
-For an effective solution you have two options:
+Many small compute units exits on the market exist however, for an effective solution we considered two options:
-1. Nvidia Jetson Nano
+**Nvidia Jetson Nano**
 	+ has Cuda cores for dedicated machine learning techniques
 	+ built in, very effective heat sink
 	+ has pcie slot for storage or wifi